 If you’re after a more intimate castle experience in the Edinburgh area, Craigmillar Castle sits in undeserved obscurity only one and a half miles south of the city centre (HS, Open All Year).
 Its curtain wall is among the finest in Scotland, and with endless nooks and crannies that twice played host to Mary, Queen of Scots it is one of the most enjoyable castles to explore south of the Highland line.
 Delightfully you often have it to yourself, so feel free to play king of the castle out loud.

 A short jaunt east of Edinburgh near the coastal retreat of North Berwick sits Tantallon Castle.
-Its towering walls rise to over 100 feet and provide picture-perfect views out to Bass Rock and the Firth of Forth (HS, Open All Year).
-The castle’s dovecot, which held pigeons for winter feasts, is of especially fine quality, its hundreds of tiny chambers creating an optical feast reminiscent of a labyrinth or ziggurat.
+Its towering walls rise to over 100 feet.
+They provide picture-perfect views out to Bass Rock and the Firth of Forth.
+The castle’s dovecot, which held pigeons for winter feasts, is of especially fine quality.
+It has hundreds of tiny chambers creating an optical feast reminiscent of a labyrinth or ziggurat.

-If, however, you arrive in Glasgow, Bothwell Castle is a must-see (HS, Open All Year).
+If, however, you arrive in Glasgow, Bothwell Castle is a must-see.
 A stronghold of the mighty Moray and Douglas families, Bothwell was the site of one of the most terrific sieges in Scottish history.
-When King Edward I of England, known as ‘the Hammer of the Scots,’ invaded Scotland in 1301, he had to build a special siege tower specifically to tackle Bothwell’s massive keep.
+King Edward I of England invaded Scotland in 1301.
+He had to build a special siege tower specifically to tackle Bothwell’s massive keep.
 It stands a ruin today, but look out for special features such as an engraved Douglas heart emblem and graffiti carved into the keep’s bottom floor stonework carved by a young David Livingstone.

-Swooping south to Dumfries, Caerlaverock Castle is the UK’s only triangular fortress and is the kind of castle that medieval romantics dream about (HS, Open All Year).
+Swooping south to Dumfries, Caerlaverock Castle is the UK’s only triangular fortress.
+It is the kind of castle that medieval romantics dream about.
 Surrounded by a moat, Caerlaverock had its own 300 moments when 68 Scots held out against over 6,000 English soldiers also under the command of Edward I in 1300.
-There is even a replica of a mangonel, a siege engine used by Edward, on the site along with an excellent interpretation centre that walks you through what a medieval siege looked and felt like.
+There is even a replica of a mangonel, a siege engine used by Edward.
+This is located on the site along with an excellent interpretation centre that walks you through what a medieval siege looked and felt like.

 Veer now back north to Perthshire and join the wonderfully silly pilgrimage to Doune Castle, filming location for much of Monty Python and the Holy Grail.
 An audio guide is narrated by Python alumnus Terry Jones, and reception will provide you with coconuts to clack through the corridors upon request (HS, Open All Year).
 Aside from that, it has a brilliantly restored great hall and one of the most imposing tower houses anywhere in Scotland, standing at an intimidating 95 feet in height.
 Doune also featured as Winterfell in the premiere episode of HBO’s Game of Thrones and takes centre stage in the upcoming Starz series Outlander.

 From Doune, turn northeast and make way to the most jaw-dropping natural location for any castle in the UK.
-Dunnottar Castle, just outside Stonehaven in Aberdeenshire, has been a fortified site since at least the 7th century AD (Independent, Open All Year).
-Here ancient wars in the time before Scotland or England existed came to a head, and William Wallace forced the English garrison into the castle’s chapel, burning it to the ground with all the souls inside.
+Dunnottar Castle, just outside Stonehaven in Aberdeenshire, has been a fortified site since at least the 7th century AD.
+Here ancient wars in the time before Scotland or England existed came to ahead.
+William Wallace forced the English garrison into the castle’s chapel, burning it to the ground with all the souls inside.
 Dunnottar placed in the Top 10 list to establish the 8th Wonder of the World in 2013.

-Aberdeenshire provides a wealth of castles of all kinds, not least of which is Crathes Castle (NTS, All Year, November to March Sat & Sun only).
-The castle boasts excellent interior displays and stunning painted ceilings, and its grounds recently revealed the world’s oldest calendar in the form of a set of ditches dated to 8,000 BC.
-A number of other castles owned by the Trust are a short drive away, including Drum, Fraser and Craigievar, all exhibiting unique styles from early medieval to 17th century baronial.
+Aberdeenshire provides a wealth of castles of all kinds, not least of which is Crathes Castle.
+The castle boasts excellent interior displays and stunning painted ceilings.
+Its grounds recently revealed the world’s oldest calendar in the form of a set of ditches dated to 8,000 BC.
+A number of other castles owned by the Trust are a short drive away.
+These include Drum, Fraser and Craigievar, all exhibiting unique styles from early medieval to 17th century baronial.

 Best Castles of Scotland’s Highlands and Islands